 Providing a robust understanding of what really works for educators and pupils alike, this book shows how inclusive practices function effectively in schools.
-Rose and Shevlin identify key factors which can influence successful inclusive practice, and examine how schools can establish and implement an agenda for change.
+Rose and Shevlin identify key factors which can influence successful inclusive practice and examine how schools can establish and implement an agenda for change.

-Using a framework for analysing and understanding how students become effective social learners, this book guides readers through sections on context, observed experiences, and the factors for success that they highlight, covering topics such as:
+Using a framework for analysing and understanding how students become effective social learners, this book guides readers through sections on context, observed experiences, and the factors for success they highlight, covering topics such as:

 - The respective attitudes of students, caregivers and teachers

 - Insights from support staff and school leaders